 Gauges represent an observed value at a specific point in time or over a specified range of time.
 Temperature readings are an example of a gauge metric.
 CPU usage is another example; you want to know exactly how much of an available resource is being used at a given point in time.
 Gauges are best when you don’t much care about the degree of change over time - you want the actual number at that time.

-Counters on the other hand show how the values change over a period of time.
-HTTP requests is an example of a counter metric.
+Deltas show how the values change from one reporting period (point on the graph) to the next.
+HTTP requests is an example of a delta metric.
 You want to see if requests are going up or down, and by how much.

-Cumulatives always increase in value.
-They count the total number of things at a specific point in time, but as opposed to gauges or counters, each value uses the same “start” timestamp to determine the value.
+Cumulative metrics add their value to the last value.
+They count the total number of things at a specific point in time, but as opposed to deltas, each value uses the same “start” timestamp to determine the value.
 An example of a cumulative metric is total web page hits.
 The value at each point in time increases from the last value, and you want to know how many of something you have accumulated at a given point in time.

 Time Series Operators